K-ETA Korea Application: Apply Online for Your Travel Authorization

 You can fill out the K-ETA application form in minutes.
 Be sure to check you’ve entered all your information correctly.

 Processing usually takes 24 to 48 hours, or 1 hour using the Priority Service.
-To avoid travel disruption, we recommend applying as soon as possible before your trip.
+To avoid travel disruption, apply as soon as possible before your trip.
 You cannot fly to Korea without an approved K-ETA.

 The South Korea ETA is not mandatory for travelers aged 17 and under.
 However, applying is still recommended as passengers with a K-ETA do not need to complete an Arrival Card.
 Adults traveling to Korea with children can complete the application on behalf of a minor.